maxmylyn-pantheon/workwithme.guide-myguide/index.md

 ## Personality

 I treat all human interactions as a way to learn something new.
 Be it a fact about the person I'm talking to or a chance for them to teach me something new.
 Because of that, I find myself to be a self-taught accidental socialite.
-I love getting to know new people, and always cherish the opportunity to have a deep conversation.
+I love getting to know new people, and always enjoy the opportunity to have a conversation.

 ## Receiving Feedback & Recognition